-This online training contains audio, visual and interactive practice components.
+This online, website-based training contains audio, video and interactive practice components.
 Participants may work at their own pace and have unlimited time to finish.
 Specifically this training is divided into Zones:

-LEARNING ZONE: Participants are taught 17 physiologic components and their associated impairment scores which together comprise the MBSImP assessment.
-Bonnie Martin-Harris, PhD provides an audio narration as participants view videofluoroscopy segments, each combined and synchronized with state-of-the-art swallow animations. tour learning zone
+LEARNING ZONE: Participants are taught 17 physiologic components of the swallowing mechanism and their associated impairment scores which together comprise the MBSImP assessment.
+Component scores are taught via narrated PowerPoint presentations and also visually demonstrated via fluoroscopy segments paired with state-of-the-art swallow animations. tour learning zone

-TRAINING ZONE: Updated in 2016 to include new, high-resolution swallow studies, plus enhanced Scoring Help resources.
-Participants practice scoring each MBSImP component, initially on single, isolated swallows taken from swallow studies, and then practice scoring each component on full MBS studies.
+TRAINING ZONE: Participants practice scoring each MBSImP component, initially on single, isolated swallows taken from swallow studies, and then practice scoring each component on full MBS studies.
 Immediate feedback is provided and this zone may be repeated as needed to refine scoring accuracy. tour training zone

 RELIABILITY ZONE: This is the testing zone.
 Participants are tested on their newly acquired skill in using the MBSImP scoring metric to successfully capture and profile swallowing impairment in adults.
 Ten high-resolution swallow studies are presented for scoring.
 Accuracy of 80% or higher must be achieved on each of the 17 components.
 Partial retests are required only on those components scored with less than 80% accuracy. tour reliability zone